Skip to content

 Find the full printable recipe with specific measurements below.

-• Refried beans: You’ll find the cans in either the canned food aisle at the grocery store, where you find the taco kits, or in the “International food” section.
-Despite the name, they have not been cooked twice.
+• Refried beans: Despite the name, these have not been cooked twice.
 It’s a way of cooking and mashing the beans into a thick consistency and then adding delicious seasoning.

-• Cream cheese & sour cream: Both of these will add creaminess to the dip.
-Cream cheese will add a bit more tang and body, while the sour cream will lighten it up a bit.
-Use softened cream cheese if you can so that it doesn’t take too long to melt into the dip.
+• Cream cheese & sour cream: Softened cream cheese adds a bit more tang and body, while sour cream lightens it up a bit.

 • Salsa: I have a delicious homemade salsa recipe I like to use, but any store bought jar can be used.
-Keep in mind they do come mild, medium, or hot, so it’s up to you which you prefer.
+Use mild, medium, or hot according to preference.

 • Taco seasoning: A combination of cumin, chili powder, paprika, garlic powder, onion powder, oregano, salt, and pepper.
-I like to keep a homemade taco seasoning on hand at all times, I find the flavor so much better than the store-bought stuff.
+Homemade taco seasoning works, too!

 • Diced green chiles: These give the dip a delicious spicy edge!